ethereum-optimism/monitorism/README.md

    balances     Monitors account balances
 ```

-Each monitor has some common configuration, configurable both via cli arguments or environment variables and defaults.
+Each monitor has some common configuration, configurable both via cli or env with defaults.
 ```
 OPTIONS:
    --log.level value           [$MONITORISM_LOG_LEVEL]           The lowest log level that will be output (default: INFO)